mstrperson/MouseGame/README.md

 The UP and DOWN arrow keys on the keyboard adjust the game difficulty (how fast the objects move, literally the frameRate of the game) and you will earn **more** points for clicking on objects at the higher difficulties.

 Hit the SPACE bar to end the game and Save your Score to a json file in the Game directory. **I might ask you to submit these results for homework!**

+## Credits
+The `Event` class is not my work:  It belongs to [Stephcraft](https://github.com/Stephcraft/Project-16x16/blob/master/sketch/EventLibrary/EventLibrary.pde)